-Livingston hold on to beat Aberdeen
+Livingston hold off Aberdeen in penalty-laden win

 Post update

-Foul by Christian Ramírez (Aberdeen).
+Foul by Jayden Richardson (Aberdeen).

 Post update